Certify Your Wildlife Habitat: Cover and Places to Raise Young

 Be tolerant with some mess.
-While you procrastinate getting around to pruning or clean up the yard, insects and reptiles are happily using the area to live out their lives and birds are busy eating those same insects .
-Try to remove planting during non-baby rearing season such as fall or early winter.
+While you procrastinate getting around to pruning or cleaning up the yard, insects and reptiles are happily using the area to live out their lives and birds are busy eating those same insects.
+Try to clean up debris during non-baby rearing season such as fall or early winter.
 If you do disturb wildlife that need to be rehabilitated, see our page on wildlife rehabilitators in Arizona here.

 Firewise programs in forested communities should follow Firewise suggestions of removing combustibles from near structures.
 See the Firewise page here.

 Be tolerant with wildlife.
 Each one of us will have our own tolerance level for any type of wildlife.
-Living near the desert or forest or golf course will increase the likelihood of seeing a wide variety of wildlife.
-And the more your garden is hospitable to wildlife, the more it will attract.
+Living near a desert, forest, or golf course will increase the likelihood of seeing a wide variety of wildlife.
+The more hospitable your garden is to wildlife, the more wildlife it will attract.
 That beautiful butterfly was once that ugly caterpillar.
 That beautiful grapefruit or peach was pollinated by a fly or bee.
 That green grass is oh so yummy to the bunny and the bunny is oh so yummy to the owl and coyote!
 Remember to take the good with the bad.

-Wildlife will move on if the habitat is not hospitable--if food runs out, if cover is removed, or if it's too darn noisy and active from us humans.
+Wildlife will move on if the habitat is not hospitable—if food runs out, if cover is removed, or if it's too noisy and active from us humans.
 If your home has sat empty, there will be more wildlife around it.
-If you want certain wildlife to move along try making noise, dowsing a larger animal with a hose, blocking entrances and exits, or removing something that they are using such as dropped fruit.
+If you want certain wildlife to move along, try making noise, dowsing a larger animal with a hose, blocking entrances and exits, or removing something that they are using, such as dropped fruit.
 The Arizona Game and Fish Department has a website dedicated to Living with Wildlife here.